-Many great and compact solutions were sent by the participants.
+A lot of great and compact solutions were sent by the participants.
 The best solution in the school section was by Lenart Bucar (Gimnazija Bežigrad, Grosuplje, Slovenia).
-Also, we want to note a detailed solution sent by Ivan Baksheev (Gymnasium 6, Novosibirsk, Russia).
+Also we want to note a detailed solution sent by Ivan Baksheev (Gymnasium 6, Novosibirsk, Russia).

-Problem: "Chests with treasure"
+2.2 Problem "Chests with treasure"

 We have three closed chests.
-Some of them contain treasure (diamonds, gold coins, and bitcoins), but we do not know which ones.
-A parrot knows which chests contain treasure and which do not; he agrees to answer questions with "yes" or "no." He may possibly lie in his answers, but not more than once.
-List six questions such that it is possible to deduce from the parrot's answers which chests contain treasure and which do not.
+Some of them contain treasures (diamonds, gold coins, bitcoins as well) but we do not know which ones.
+A parrot knows which chests contain treasures and which do not; he agrees to answer to questions with "yes" or "no".
+He may possibly lie in his answers but not more than once.
+List six questions such that it is possible to deduce from the answers of the parrot which chests contain treasures and which do not.

-Let us mark the chest with zero if it does not contain the treasure and with one if it does.
-Similarly, let us write down the parrot's answers to our questions as ones for "yes" and zeros for "no." Now the state of the chests is encoded with three bits of information, and the parrot's answers give us six bits of information.
+Let us mark the chest with 0 if it does not contain the treasure, and with 1 if it does.
+Similarly, let us write down parrot's answers to our questions as 1's (for "yes") and 0's (for "no").
+Now the state of chests is encoded with three bits of information and parrot's answers give us six bits of information.
 Taking into account that the parrot may or may not lie in one of his answers, one or none of the bits among these six can be faulty.

-So, our goal is to devise six questions in such a way that six bits of obtained information can be uniquely decoded to exactly one three-bit state of chests, even if one bit of answers is not right.
-In terms of coding theory, we need to construct an error-correcting code that corrects one error.
-In simple terms, we need to map every one of $2^3 = 8$ chest states to a Boolean vector of length six in such a way that even if one bit in any of these image vectors gets flipped, we can uniquely determine which vector it was before the error occurred.
+So, our goal is to devise six questions in such a way, that six bits of obtained information can be uniquely decoded to exactly one 3-bit state of chests, even if one bit of answers was not right.
+In terms of coding theory, we need to construct an error-correcting code, which corrects one error.
+In simple terms, we need to map every one of $2^3 = 8$ chest states to a Boolean vector of length six in such a way, that even if one bit in any of these image vectors gets flipped, we can uniquely determine which vector it was before the error occurred.

-To find these eight vectors it is sufficient to find eight vectors of length six such that every two of them are different in at least three bits.
-Even if we receive one of these vectors with a flipped bit, it is still possible to determine which of these eight vectors it was before the error.
-These eight vectors can be found manually.
-One example is shown below:
+To find such eight vectors it is sufficient to find eight vectors of length six, such that every two of them are different in at least three bits.
+Even if we receive one of these vectors with a flipped bit, it will be possible to determine which of these eight vectors it was before the error.
+Such eight vectors can be found manually, one example is shown below:

-$$(000) \rightarrow (000000) \quad (010) \rightarrow (110011) \quad (011) \rightarrow (100101) \quad (110) \rightarrow (010110) \\ (001) \rightarrow (001111) \quad (100) \rightarrow (111100) \quad (101) \rightarrow (011001) \quad (111) \rightarrow (101010)$$ be able to reconstruct the correct answer vector even if the parrot lies when answering one of the questions.
+$(000) \to (000000)$ $(010) \to (110011)$ $(011) \rightarrow (100101)$ $(110) \rightarrow (010110)$ $(001) \to (001111)$ $(100) \to (111100)$ $(101) \rightarrow (011001)$ $(111) \rightarrow (101010)$

-So, if we are able to make a list of six questions that for every three-bit state of the chests gives us a corresponding six-bit answer vector, we will
+So, if we are able to make a list of six questions, which for every 3-bit state of the chests gives us corresponding 6-bit answer vector, we will be able to reconstruct the correct answer vector even if the parrot lies when answering one of the questions.

 The questions can easily be constructed by using logical operations.
 Let us take a look at the first bit of all answer vectors.
-It is equal to one only in the third, fourth, fifth, and eighth vectors, which correspond to chest states (010), (100), (011), (111).
-So we can formulate the first question as follows:
+It is equal to 1 only in 3rd, 4th, 5th and 8th vectors, corresponding to chest states (010), (100), (011), (111).
+So we can ask the first question like this:

-"Is it true that there are treasures only in the second chest or only in the first chest or only in the second and third chests or in all chests?"
+"Is this true that there are treasures only in the second chest or only in the first chest or only in second and third chests or in all chests?"

-The truthful answers to these questions will give us the correct first bit of an answer vector.
-By constructing the other five questions similarly we can create a mapping as described above and will be able to decode six answers into a three-bit chest state even if one answer is not honest.
+The truthful answer to this question will give us the correct first bit of an answer vector.
+By constructing other five questions similarly, we can create a mapping described above, and can be able to decode six answers into 3-bit chest state even if one answer was not honest.